ophwug/docs/README.md

 **Causes**:

 * We're not exactly sure why this happens, but the hardware generally has components that aren't exactly within spec for automotive use cases.
-* We do know that the hardware in enviroments like a car, can run at temperatures much higher than the specified operating temperature of the fuse from the datasheet(s).
+* We do know that the hardware in environments like a car, can run at temperatures much higher than the specified operating temperature of the fuse from the datasheet(s).
 85C vs 125C in a vehicle exposed to the sun directly.
 This may cause the fuse to degrade over time and eventually fail.
 * We also know that vehicles typically run at 14+ volts on their 12-volt systems, which is higher than the 12V max rating of the fuse from the datasheet(s).
 This may also cause the fuse to degrade over time and eventually fail.
   * [converstation with Le_Potato, someone who is involved with OEM automotive electronics design.
 (OPC)](https://discord.com/channels/771493367246094347/771493367779295304/1425279455609360487)
 * In the resolution section below, we specify the OEM fuses to replace blown fuses.
 It is an unknown mystery if you can use automotive-grade fuses instead of the OEM ones.
 A solder blob does not count 😂.
 If you do try this, please report back your findings to the community.